Can You Use Salt in Pool Without Saltwater System?

 Problem: High Chemical Costs

 Switch to liquid chlorine (sodium hypochlorite) instead of expensive pool store chemicals.
-Liquid chlorine from the grocery store is often the same concentration (6-10%) as pool store versions but costs significantly less.
+Liquid chlorine from the grocery store is typically 6% concentration while pool store versions are usually 10-12.5%, but grocery store versions often cost significantly less per gallon of actual chlorine.
 For a 20,000-gallon pool, you'll typically use 1-2 gallons per week during swimming season.

 Better Alternatives to Salt Addition